anggapark/anggapark/README.md

 Hi 👋 My name is Angga,
 =======================

-Someone with interest of Data Science, Machine Learning, Deep Learning, or AI in general.
+I'm a computer science student with strong interest of Data Science, Machine Learning, Deep Learning, or AI in general.
 I also have interest in Django Framework too.

 ### Socials